nsonnad/otherdimensionalclub/src/notes/2015-02-20-happy-lunar-new-year-but-is-it-the-year-of-the-sheep-or-something-else.md

 ---
 title: "Happy lunar new year!
-But is it the year of the sheep or something else?\n"
+But is it the year of the sheep or something else?"
 date: "2015-02-20"
 url: "https://qz.com/346283"
 description: "An etymological dive into the Lunar New Year."